Ser Loras Tyrell decks himself in ornate armour, clothing and accessories embellished with flowers. Justified, since his house's sigil is a rose.

 Chuck: John Casey's "pet" bonsai tree.
 Played by the same actor as the aforementioned Jayne Cobb, the 6'4", built-like-a-brick-Buick Adam Baldwin.

-I think that's more an allusion to the fact that bonsai keeping is a sniper tradition, owing to its cultivation of patience, attention to detail, and focus on a long-term objective.
+This is more an allusion to the fact that bonsai keeping is a sniper tradition, owing to its cultivation of patience, attention to detail, and focus on a long-term objective.
 Which itself is drawn from the samurai practice noted in Real Life below.

 John Casey also was a choir boy in his youth and has perfect pitch.
 Adam Baldwin does a great job of looking and acting badass - in addition to Firefly and Chuck, there's also Full Metal Jacket and Angel - but between character traits like this being played for laughs and the way he often needs to be rescued by the amateurish Chuck just because he's the eponymous hero, Casey's badassness is subverted as often as it's played straight.